nanakoohashi/Customer-churn/Plan.md

           - Less precise than linear stepwise regression, but the neural net set of variables may be much more generalizable, by virtue of their ability to capture non-linear relationships effectively.
     - Complex Methods
       - A piecewise linear network uses a distance measure to assign incoming cases to an appropriate cluster.
 The clusters can be defined by any appropriate clustering method.
 A separate function called a basis function is defined for each cluster of cases.
 A pruning algorithm can be applied to eliminate the least important clusters, one at a time, leading to a more compact network.
 This approach can be viewed as a nonlinear from of stepwise linear regression.
+      - Multiple Adaptive Regression Splines (MARS):
+        - The MARS algorithm solves regression and classification problems with multiple outcomes (target variables).
+This approach can be viewed as a form of piecewise linear regression, which adapts a solution to local data regions of similar linear response.
+Each of the local regions is expressed by a different basis function.
+MARS algorithms can also be viewed as a form of regression trees, in which the “hard” splits into separate branches of the tree are replaced by the smooth basis functions.
 2. Best Subset Selection